wlads/reefpoints/_posts/2013-05-09-context-validations.md

 I just released a new [gem called ContextValidations](https://github.com/dockyard/context_validations)

-ContextValidations allows you to set validations on the instance of AcitveRecord models.
+ContextValidations allows you to set validations on the instance of ActiveRecord models.
 Any class-level validations you have already set in your models are ignored.
 You may be asking yourself "Whaaaaaat?" so let's look into why.